AkhileshNS/heroku-deploy/README.md

   build:
     runs-on: ubuntu-latest
     steps:
-      - uses: actions/checkout@v2 # IMPORTANT: use v2 and do not set any fetch-depth flags because the action will unshallow your repo automatically
+      - uses: actions/checkout@v2
-      - uses: akhileshns/heroku-deploy@v2.0.2 # This is the action
+      - uses: akhileshns/heroku-deploy@v3.0.0 # This is the action
         with:
           heroku_api_key: ${{secrets.HEROKU_API_KEY}}
           heroku_app_name: "YOUR APP's NAME" #Must be unique in Heroku